Chapter 2 : Chapter 2.

 The entire crowd’s eyes snapped upwards to where two blurry figures were speeding around the pitch.

 “I think they’ve spotted the snitch!” he said excitedly.
-The whole crowd stood still, as did the other players.
-I wrestled a pair of binoculars out of a spectators hand and quickly zoned in on the two figures.
-Pippa was on the inside, flat on her broom, desperately trying to keep up with the other seeker, who looked to be outstripping her.
+The whole crowd immediately went perfectly still, as did the other players on the pitch.
+I wrestled a pair of binoculars out of a spectator’s hand without moving my gaze from the two circling players and quickly zoned in on them.
+Pippa was on the inside, flat on her broom, desperately trying to keep up with the other seeker, who looked to be outstripping her by a noticeable margin.
 I saw a look of white hot fury pass over Pippa’s face, and before anyone knew what was going on, the referee was blowing his whistle furiously, and both seekers were sent to the ground.

-“You’d better get out there Oliver, see what’s going on,” Ritchie pointed towards the stairs.
-I took them two at a time and sprinted out to the middle of the pitch where Pippa was shouting unintelligibly at the referee, thanks to the gum shield.
-The other seeker had blood flowing down his face at an alarming rate, and the field healers were busily trying to staunch the blood.
+“You’d better get out there Oliver, see what’s going on,” Ritchie pointed towards the stairs, half shoving me towards them.
+I charged down the steps, taking two at a time, and sprinted out to the middle of the pitch where Pippa was shouting unintelligibly at the referee, thanks to the gum shield.
+The other seeker had blood streaming down his face at an alarming rate, and the field healers were busily trying to staunch the flow.

-“Its no use, he’s going to have to be sent off, we can’t stop in manually, we’ll have to use magic,” A young healer told the irate Wasp manager.
+“It’s no use, he’s going to have to be taken off, we can’t stop in manually, we’ll have to use magic,” A young healer told the irate Wasps manager.

-shouldn’t be allowed in society, never mind on a Quidditch pitch,” he roared in my face, spraying me with a lovely shower of spit.
+“That animal shouldn’t be allowed in society, never mind on a Quidditch pitch!” he roared in my face, spraying me with a lovely shower of spit.

-Pippa began ranting furiously at the manager, waving her hands above her head like a deranged bird.
-The crowd roared for Pippa to be sent off, which riled her up even more, so she began shouting and advancing towards them, until I grabbed her around the waist, and pinned her arms to her side.
+Pippa was ranting furiously at the manager, waving her hands above her head like a deranged bird.
+The crowd roared for Pippa to be sent off, which only served to rile her up even more, so she began shouting and advancing towards them, until I grabbed her around the waist, and pinned her arms to her side.

-“West to be sent off for medical attention, substitute to be brought on,” his voice boomed around the stadium “Finnigan to be sent off, substitute to be brought on,”
+“West to be withdrawn from the game for medical attention, substitute to be brought on,” his voice boomed around the stadium “Finnigan to be sent off, substitute to be brought on,” the crowd roared in agreement.

 I released the irate Pippa, and advanced towards the referee.
 “You can’t do that,” I said.

 “I’m the judge of what I can and cannot do, Wood.
-Now I’m going to ask you nicely to go back up into the stands, or I will forcibly remove you from the pitch,” he answered calmly.
+Now I’m going to ask you nicely to go back up into the stands, or I will be obliged to forcibly remove you from the pitch,” he answered calmly.

 “Because we don’t have a reserve,” I hissed.

-“Well now, isn’t that a pity Wood,” the other manager, a tall, weedy, mean looking man said smugly to me “Although, it’s not as if you were going to win anyway,” he laughed.
-Pippa advanced towards him, fists raised, but I stopped her just in time.
+“Well now, isn’t that a pity Wood,” the other manager, a tall, weedy, mean looking man said smugly, taking a couple of strides towards me.
+“Although, it’s not as if you were going to win anyway,” he laughed.
+Pippa advanced at him, fists raised, but I stopped her just in time.

-“Come on,” I grabbed her roughly by the upper arm, and dragged her back up to the stands.
+“Come on,” I said, and grabbing her roughly by the upper arm, I dragged her back up to the stands.

 “I have just now been informed that Puddlemere have no replacement for Finnigan,” Jennings said disbelievingly from the commentator’s box.
-The crowd below jeered accordingly “Tiberdeem will be coming on to replace West,” Jennings then proceeded to rattle off some pointless information.
+The crowd below jeered loudly.
+“Tiberdeem will be coming on to replace West,” Jennings added, as if tormenting us for our lack of reserves, before proceeded to rattle off some pointless information.
 Beside me, Pippa groaned.

-“I could have easily caught the snitch against Tiberdeem, he’s pure useless!” she moaned.
+“I could have easily caught the snitch against Tiberdeem, he’s totally useless!” she said miserably.

-“Well you should have thought of that before you elbowed someone in the face,” I spat back.
-She slumped back in her chair sullenly, muttering under her breath.
+“Well maybe you should have thought of that before you elbowed someone in the face,” I replied, my tone sharp and snarky.
+She slumped back in her chair, muttering angrily under her breath.

 “And we are off again, to yet another dropped pass by Puddlemere,”